I have created a book!

 It primarily covers Photoshop CS6 and CC, although most if it can be applied to earlier versions such as CS5 and CS4.
-I’d imagine a large chink of it could technically be applied and translated to other software such as Paint Tool Sai.
-It details every little trick I’ve learned and implemented over the last dozen years of producing digital artwork by demonstrating a practical use on character art.
+I’d imagine a large chink of it could technically be applied and translated to other software such as Paint Tool Sai or Clip Studio Paint.

-Digital Manga’s tutorials covers a lot, and in-depth.
+3. Digital Manga’s tutorials covers a lot, and in-depth.
 The aim is to bring a novice up to a similar level to myself as quickly as possible.
 Art still takes a ton of time and practice to get better, but if I can bring a reader’s colouring and rendering skills up a notch or two for a reasonable price, I’d like to think that’s worth it.

 5. Online tutorials are scattered across the web in various locations while Digital Manga houses 160 pages of info in one place. – That info has consistency.
-It’s written by the same author, so you know you wont be getting confused by trying to follow a different way of doing things from a different teacher.
-With digital, there are multiple ways to achieve the same result so I’d say be consistent and get the basics down before exploring other methods.
+It’s written by the same author, so you know you wont be getting confused by trying to follow different terminology or a different way of doing things from a variety of different teachers.
+With digital art, there are multiple ways to achieve the same result so I’d say be consistent and get the basics down before exploring other methods.

-Line art and assets contained in the book can be downloaded for readers to practice on and follow the rendering tutorials Step-by-Step.
+7. Line art and assets contained in the book can be downloaded for readers to practice on and follow the rendering tutorials Step-by-Step.

+8. I want you to become better!
 I’m happy to offer assistance with any aspect covered in the book, so feel free to email me if you’re having difficulty with something and I’ll do my best to assist.